ServiceInnovationLab/staging-site/pages/about-sponsors.md

 media:
 ---

-This is the foreword page.
+This is the sponsors page.